• Skip to main content

 If you keep a close eye on the market of luxury timekeepers, you have probably already noticed that every year there is at least a couple of watchmaking brands presenting their very first in-house calibers.
 There are two driving forces behind this recent trend.

-The first reason is, of course, that the great and powerful Swatch Group has announced some time ago that it will eventually stop selling its blank movements made under the ETA brand to third-party manufacturers.
-Whether they don’t like competition or simply want to make sure that their own brands have uninterruptible access to the best-money-can-buy mechanisms out there is not clear, but the fact is the fact.
-A small number of second-tier manufacturers (such as, for example, Sellita) started to pitch their own “direct replacement” ebauches to prospective customers, but not everyone is satisfied with this solution: when you are trying to sell a watch that costs around $4000 USD, you either power it by a bullet-proof mechanism that’s been out there for ages or deliver an “in-house” caliber that makes the watch more “unique.”
+A small number of second-tier manufacturers (such as, for example, Sellita) started to pitch their own “direct replacement” blank movements to prospective customers, but not everyone is satisfied with this solution: when you are trying to sell a watch that costs around $4000 USD, you either power it by a bullet-proof mechanism that’s been out there for ages or deliver an “in-house” caliber that makes the watch more “unique.”

 The second reason, perhaps, has something to do with the maturing market.
 While even ten years ago nobody seemed to care if their Breitling was powered by a mass-produced ETA caliber, during the last couple of years there appeared a gradually growing number of customers who want something more exclusive for the sort of money that most “premium” brands ask for their product.